Kong/kongponents/docs/components/table-view.md

 ### maxHeight

-Pass a number (px) you want to limit table height to.
-If the height table exceeds the specified number, it will be scrollable.
+Limit the table height by passing a number, in pixels.
+If the table height exceeds the specified number, it will be scrollable.
 Table header is a `position: sticky;` element and will always be visible.

 <KTableView
   max-height="300"